-My real job, the one that helps me bring home the bacon, is Senior Marketing Manager for Goo Goo Clusters.
+My real job, the one that helps me bring home the bacon, is Director of Marketing for Goo Goo Clusters.
 And yes, my blog is to thank for landing me this very cool career!

 Honestly, I don’t know.
 It just sort of happened over time.
 I don’t have a cool story about cooking at a young age, because I didn’t.
 My mom was a wonderful cook, and I was fortunate enough to grow up in a home where we sat down to dinner at the table, as a family, every night of the week.
 We didn’t eat fast food, we ate real food.
 It wasn’t until I went away to college that I started to experiment in the kitchen out of necessity.
 Something started to click.
 My food made people happy and that hooked me.